hapijs/joi/API.md

 #### `binary.length(limit)`

 Specifies the exact length of the buffer:
-- `limit` - the size of buffer allowed.
+- `limit` - the size of buffer allowed or a reference.

 ```js
 const schema = Joi.binary().length(5);